The Dangers of Dangerous Domains

 What exactly are dangerous domains?

 So, what makes them potentially dangerous?
-The problem is there are organizations and individuals that create and utilize domains for malicious intent.
-It is much easier for a bad actor to create a domain with 100 email addresses than it is for them to register 100 new gmail addresses.
-Websites for these domains could contain phishing, malware, or unwanted software.
-Emails sent from these dangerous domains attempt to gather personal or banking information.
-And as marketers, we have additional concerns coming from spamtraps and honeypots – tools that blocklist operators utilize to catch non-compliant spammers.
+The problem is there is activity out there that utilizes domains for malicious intent.
+Websites that could contain phishing, malware, or unwanted software.
+Emails sent attempting to gather personal or banking information.
+And as businesses, we have additional concerns coming from spamtraps and honeypots – tools that email service providers utilize to catch non-compliant spammers.

 Let’s Dig Into Some Potentially Dangerous Domain Uses